 Photographs on this page are kindly supplied by RichMcD Photography.

 25 sheep have disappeared from a field in South Gloucestershire.

 Sources close to their leader ‘Ramsay’ have revealed that they headed for Chipping Sodbury town centre to take part in the Sodbury Sheep Search.

 Since Saturday 19th July, cute, fluffy sheep have taken up residence in shop and café windows throughout the town.
 Retailers are insisting they display their names so the farmer knows they are all safe.
 Can “ewe” help find them?

 Ewe can join in the free family fun in Chipping Sodbury this summer and search for the naughty sheep.

 Click here to download your trail map.
-PLEASE NOTE THE SHEEP WILL NOT ARRIVE UNTIL SATURDAY 19TH JULY.

 You can also pick up a maps from the Tourist Information Centre and from all participating retailers.
 Entry is free, one per person and no age restrictions.

 Local retailers line up to arrange accommodation for visiting sheep...